Khorlane/HolyQuestGo/Doc/Admin.md

 capitalization.

 Desc3
-The description displayed when a player looks at the NPC by typing 'look `<mobile>`.
+The description displayed when a player looks at the NPC by typing `look <mobile>`.
 Desc3 can be multi-line and will be displayed to the player 'as is' including blank lines and spaces.

 End of Mobile Desc3